08mfp/08mfp/README.md

 - ⌨️ I consider myself a Full-Stack developer as i have experience on both Front-End and Back-End development.
 - 💞️ I’m looking to collaborate on any projects that you feel would improve both our skills and coding practices.
 - 📫 You can contact me at: contact@mohfarid.com
-- ⚡ Hey there, If you like any of my projects, please give them a star!.
+- ⚡ Hey there, If you like any of my projects, please give them a star!
-(10/08/2024)

 <!---
 08mfp/08mfp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.